-The National Archives of Australia (Retaining, managing and disposing of data and datasets) provides the following information on data destruction: 'Data and datasets should be managed to ensure that they are disposed of in accordance with their minimum retention period in an approved records authority.
-Disposal may involve arranging secure destruction of the data and datasets or, where applicable, transferring custody and/or ownership of the data and datasets to another entity through machinery of government changes, or to the National Archives.'
-Keeping, destroying or transferring records to the NAA or out of Australian Government custody or ownership is regulated by section 24 of the Archives Act 1983.'
-Among other things, these guidelines seek to ensure our compliance with requirements of National Archives Australia (NAA) regarding Notices of Disposal Freeze, Records Retention Notices and the AIHW NAA Records Authority.
+The National Archives of Australia (Retaining, managing and disposing of data and data sets) provides the following information on data destruction: 'Data and data sets should be managed to ensure that they are disposed of in accordance with their minimum retention period in an approved records authority.
+Disposal may involve arranging secure destruction of the data and data sets or, where applicable, transferring custody of the data and data sets to another entity through machinery of government changes, or to the National Archives.'
+Keeping, destroying or transferring records to the NAA or out of Australian Government custody is regulated by section 24 of the Archives Act 1983.
+Among other things, these guidelines seek to ensure our compliance with requirements of the National Archives Australia (NAA) regarding Notices of Disposal Freeze, Records Retention Notices and the AIHW NAA Records Authority.